firebed/aade-mydata/README.md

 ## Introduction

 This package provides an expressive, fluent interface to ΑΑΔΕ myDATA invoicing REST API.
-It handles almost all the boilerplate code for sending, cancelling and requesting invoices.
+It handles all the boilerplate code for sending, cancelling and requesting invoices.

 ## Documentation